willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If you're still running into unexpected performance issues, please send us feedback using the Windows Feedback Hub.
 Make sure to follow the instructions to [include a SteamVR Performance Trace](using-steamvr-with-windows-mixed-reality.md#sharing-feedback-on-steamvr).

-### SteamVR is showing a compositor error (for example, "Shared IPC Compositor Connect Failed (400)")
+### SteamVR is showing a compositor error (for example, "Shared IPC Compositor Connect Failed (400)").

 There is a known issue where this can happen if your HMD and primary monitor are on two different video adapters.
 To work around, attach your monitor to the same adapter as your headset and configure that monitor to be the primary using **Settings app > System > Display**

-### SteamVR content appears in the wrong place, like beneath the floor or above my head
+### SteamVR content appears in the wrong place, like beneath the floor or above my head.

 Reset your position:
 1. Click the left controller's thumbstick to bring up the **SteamVR Dashboard**
 2. Click the **Settings** button
 3. Click **Reset Seated Position**

+### My Steam app closed unexpectedly.

+If you lock your PC screen, remove your headset, or switch users, or if your PC goes to sleep, the Steam app will close.

 ## Speech and audio problems

-### I can't hear any sound in my headset, or sound is playing through my computer
+### I can't hear any sound in my headset, or sound is playing through my computer.

 * If your immersive headset doesn’t include built-in headphones, you’ll need to connect headphones to the audio jack on the headset.
 The jack is often located just behind or under the headset visor or lenses.
 Check with your headset manufacturer if you can't find it.
 * Some audio headsets have physical buttons to control the volume.
 If audio isn't working, check to see whether the volume is turned down or muted.